project-koku/koku/docs/devtools.rst

 Jinja Templated SQL
 """""""""""""""""""

-We have a development python script that will replace the jinja variables inside of a template file.
+We have a development script that will replace the Jinja variables inside of a template file.

 Example::